-The new HLY series, initiated in 2005 with the SILC data, shows that in 2009 women and men at age 65 can expect to spend 16% and 24% of their life without self-reported long-term activity limitations respectively.
-In 2009 the HLY values for Slovakia are 5.4 years and 4.8 years below the EU27 average (8.2 for women and men) for women and men respectively.
+The new HLY series, initiated in 2005 with the SILC data, shows that in 2010 women and men at age 65 can expect to spend 16% and 24% of their life without self-reported long-term activity limitations respectively.
+In 2010 the HLY values for Slovakia are below the EU27 average (9.0 for women and 8.7 for men) by 6.2 years and 5.4 years for women and men respectively.
 Note that the wording of the GALI question was changed in 2008 to better reflect the EU standard.
 This led to a clear decrease in HLY for men and women between 2007 and 2008.
-But between 2008 and 2009 HLY slightly increased for women and men.
+Then from 2008 to 2010 HLY remained almost stable for women and men.

-Life and health expectancies at age 65 based on activity limitation (Healthy Life Years), chronic morbidity and perceived health for Slovakia (Health data from SILC 2009p)
+Life and health expectancies at age 65 based on activity limitation (Healthy Life Years), chronic morbidity and perceived health for Slovakia (Health data from SILC 2010)